top of page

 How much does it cost to get a sign permit in Vancouver?

-Like everything else in life, it depends on various factors such as the processing fee, type of sign, the size of the sign, the weight of the sign, and so on.
+Like many things, it depends on various factors such as the processing fee, type of sign, the size of the sign, the weight of the sign, and so on.
 When budgeting for any outdoor signage, assume a cost of at least $700 - $1400 for the sign permit.

 Note: some cities require 1 sign permit for each sign, while others have a flat rate for multiple signs at a time.
 Additionally, cities may ask for engineer drawings to ensure the structural safety of the sign being put up.
 This is a separate service that could cost an additional $1000-1600 in total.